Mouth to Mouth Resuscitation: Life-Saving Technique for Emergencies

 What are the Alternatives for Mouth to Mouth Rescue Breathing?

-Alternatives to traditional mouth-to-mouth ventilation, such as hands-only CPR, have gained popularity due to their simplicity and effectiveness in specific emergencies.
+Hands-only CPR, have gained popularity due to their simplicity and effectiveness in specific emergencies.
 These alternatives are particularly valuable when the rescuer is untrained or uncomfortable performing mouth-to-mouth resuscitation.
-Hands-only CPR is appropriate in the following situations:

 The recent CPR guidelines for adults have shifted toward emphasizing hands-only CPR, especially in cases of sudden cardiac arrest.
 Hands-only CPR involves chest compressions without mouth-to-mouth ventilation.
 This change is based on evidence showing that continuous chest compressions alone is effective in providing oxygen to the body and maintaining blood circulation.
 For infants and children, however, CPR guidelines typically recommend a combination of chest compressions and rescue breaths.